minr-dev/md-translation-gpt/README.md

 Options:
-  -V, --version            output the version number -v, --verbose            enables verbose logging (default: false) -p, --pattern <pattern>  glob pattern to process files -o, --output <output>    output directory
+  -V, --version            output the version number -v, --verbose            enables verbose logging (default: false) -p, --pattern <pattern>  source files using a glob pattern -o, --output <output>    output directory
   -f, --force              overwrite existing files (default: false) -d, --delete             Deletes files that exist only in the output directory and not in the input directory (default: false)